The Mosts Accelerative Yamaha To Date

 Yamaha YZF-R1 Acceleration

 The 15-19 Yamaha YZF-R1 is the latest incarnation of Yamaha’s legendary motorcycle, and arguably the fastest motorcycle from the Hamamatsu Factory, and will be the first motorcycle that Motostatz will measure against the clock.
-Like all motorcycles that we plan to test, the Yamaha YZF-R1 will have its acceleration measured from a standing start in 10 mph increments all the way to it’s maximum speed.
+Like all motorcycles that we plan to test, the Yamaha YZF-R1 will have its acceleration measured from a standing start in 10 mph increments all the way to its maximum speed.

 Litre motorcycles have been chasing big numbers with each new generation of machine one-upping the last in terms of peak power.
-While we’ve seen models from all of the big Japanese factories lead the HP hierarchy at least once in the last 20 years, it has been BMW and their S1000RR that was released in 2010 that has lead the pack in terms of peak HP and straight line acceleration.
-The S1000RR caught he big four napping.
-It took Yamaha until 2015 to respond as their 09-14 Yamaha was lacking somewhat in-terms of peak HP compared to BMW’s S1000RR and also lagged a little versus its competitors too.
+While we’ve seen models from all of the big Japanese factories lead the horsepower hierarchy at least once in the last 20 years, it has been BMW and their S1000 RR that was released back in 2010 that has lead the pack in terms of peak horsepower and straight line acceleration.
+The S1000 RR caught the big four napping.
+It took Yamaha until 2015 to respond effectively as their 09-14 YZF_R1, although an amazing machine was lacking somewhat in-terms of peak horsepower compared to BMW’s S1000 RR and also lagged a little versus some of its competitors too.

 To bring the new R1’s motor in-line with its competitors, Yamaha decided to opt for an even shorter stroke motor from that of its predecessor.
 The previous models’ short 78.0 mm x 52.2 mm was replaced with a new motor with an extremely oversquare 79.0 mm x 50.9 mm bore and stroke.
 The shorter the stroke, the higher theoretically an engine an rev – torque multiply by revs equals power.
-The new motor revs to a giddy 14,300rpm and makes a claimed 200bhp at the crank
+The new motor revs to a giddy 14,300rpm and makes a claimed 200bhp at the crank excluding ram air effect.

 This lack of low end torque is exemplified by the yamaha’s relatively high gearing.
 Pretty much all R1’s that came before, even the first of the short stroke motor R1’s – the RN12 all are significantly stronger motors in bottom mids and low end.
 The current R1 is nowhere near as punchy from corner to corner on real slow twisty roads.
 The R’1s motor is obviously mostly suited for track use with that almost perfectly smooth and flat torque curve from 9,000rpm right to the rev limited.